 A Gazetteer of Dulwich Roads and Place Names

-Compiled in 1997 by Patrick Darby for the Dulwich Society, with assistance from fellow members of the Society's History Sub-Committee, specially Mary Boast and Brian Green.
-Revised 2009 by Bernard Nurse.
+Compiled by Patrick Darby for the Dulwich Society, with assistance from fellow members of the Society's History Sub-Committee, especially Mary Boast and Brian Green.

-This gazetteer is restricted, for reasons of space, to those roads and place-names falling mostly within the old boundary of the Dulwich Estate.
-For the location of addresses and photographs taken in 2008 of local streets see Google Maps and Street View.
+This booklet is restricted, for reasons of space, to those roads and place-names falling within the old boundary of the Dulwich Estate.
+Our apologies, therefore, to those who live outside that boundary but can nevertheless justifiably claim to consider themselves Dulwich residents.

 ACACIA GROVE, S.E.21